bobmagicii/atlantis/README.md

 # Atlantis

-Yet another thing using this name, being yet another blogging platform.
-Main difference here is that it is not WordPress and requires bleeding edge PHP.
+A multi user blogging platform.
+I'm just trying to make a thing to do a thing, and if people want to come along then lets go.
+Its designed/being designed to be a little network of blogs.

 # Requirements

-* PHP 7.4 - Will not work on older.
+* PHP 7.4
 * PHP-PDO
-* MySQL
+* MySQL 5.6+ or MariaDB 10.4+
-* Composer
+* Composer for PHP
 * A ReCaptcha API key (https://www.google.com/recaptcha/intro/)

 # Suggestions